AdaiasMagdiel/Leste/README.md

 ### Options

 - `-d, --disable-color`: Disable color for the output, print raw text.
 Default is `false`.
+- `-h, --help`: Show the usage message and exit.
 - `-v, --verbose`: Display output of print function inside tests.
 Default is `false`.
 - `-x, --exitfirst`: Exit on the first failure.
 Default is `false`.